-We have won and been nominated for numerous awards, and being shortlisted as one of the best barristers’ sets for training in the 2018 and 2019 Legal Cheek Awards is one of our most important achievements.
+We have won numerous awards, including Diversity and Inclusion Initiative of the Year at the UK Legal Diversity Awards 2018.
+Alongside this, winning Chambers of the Year at the Legal Cheek Awards 2019 is one of our most important achievements.
 We are proud of our pupillage and will work hard to make sure it offers you the best possible start to your career.

 As well as developing your legal skills, we think pupillage should equip you with the business skills you need to grow your practice.

 This means we make sure our pupils gain good experience in a wide range of commercial and chancery work.
 Each pupil sits with four different supervisors, and has the opportunity to work with a number of other members.

 It also means that, in the second six months of their pupillage, pupils are supported in gaining as much advocacy experience as possible and in undertaking cases of their own.
 They work with our clerking team to start building their independent practices, while continuing to gain experience through working with their pupil supervisor and other members.

 Alongside this, we think that people achieve their full potential in a supportive environment, when they feel that they can be themselves.
 We are known for being a friendly set – we were rated A* for our social life in the 2019 Legal Cheek Junior Barrister Survey – and we do all we can to involve new pupils in the life of chambers.
 We work hard too and that is why chambers has seen so much growth over the last few years.